Project Manager - Flexible Working Available

 Selection process details

-The Department for Transport alongside other Government Departments recruit using Success Profiles.
-This means for each role we consider what you will need to demonstrate in order to be successful.
+This vacancy is using Success Profiles.
 This gives us the best possible chance of finding the right person for the job, drives up performance and improves diversity and inclusivity.
-For further information on Success Profiles please click here.

 You’re encouraged to become familiar with the role profile, as you may be assessed against any of the criteria recorded within.